Nitra Region

 The Nitra Region (Nitriansky kraj, [ˈɲitrɪɐnski ˈkraj]; Nyitrai kerület) is one of the administrative regions of Slovakia.
 It was first established in 1923 and from 1996 exists in its present borders.
-It consists of seven districts (okres) and 354 municipalities, from which 16 have a town status.
+It consists of seven districts (okres) and 354 municipalities, of which 16 have a town status.
 The economy of the region focuses more on agriculture, than in other Slovak regions.
 Nitra is its seat, largest city, and cultural and economic center.

 Geography

 This region with a long history is situated in the southwest of Slovakia, mostly in the eastern part of the Danubian Lowland.
 It is divided into two sub-units: the Danubian Flat in the south-west, with eastern part of the Žitný ostrov island, and the Danubian Hills in the north, centre and east.
 Mountain ranges reaching into the region are: Považský Inovec in the north-west, where the region's highest point, Veľký Inovec, is located, Tribeč in the north from Nitra, Pohronský Inovec in the north-east and Štiavnické vrchy in the east.
 Major rivers are the Danube in the south, Váh in the south-west, Nitra in the western-central part, Hron in the east and Ipeľ in the south-east.
 As for administrative divisions, the region borders Trenčín Region in the north, Banská Bystrica Region in the east, Hungarian Pest in the south-east, Komárom-Esztergom in the south, and Győr-Moson-Sopron county in the south-west and Trnava Region in the west.